 Use the email address email@example.com

-Use "karma" as answer to the security question
+Use "karma" as an answer to the security question

 Partial refunds are provided if cancellations are made online or requested without reason